vottini/jsonbp/docs/schema.md

 ```

-Only one root can be declared.
+Only one root can be declared by schema file.
 Declaring two or more roots will characterize a schema as ambiguos and jsonbp will complain during the schema parsing.

 ## Array